CaiWilliams/PyOghma_ML-Public/README.md

 ## Usage/Examples

 This guide is not a guide for how to utilise the machine learning features of OghmaNano.
-If you are unfamiliar with OghmaNano or its machine learning features please refer to the the [OghmaNano User Manual](https://www.oghma-nano.com/docs/man/understanding_oghma_nano.pdf) before proceeding.
+If you are unfamiliar with OghmaNano or its machine learning features please refer to the [OghmaNano User Manual](https://www.oghma-nano.com/docs/man/understanding_oghma_nano.pdf) before proceeding.

 ### Machine Learning Inputs